Nááts'ihch'oh National Park Reserve: Features

-'Náátsʼihchʼoh National Park Reserve is within the Mackenzie Mountains.
-The park takes its name from Náátsʼįhchʼoh (Mount Wilson) at the north end of the park. “ Náátsʼįhchʼoh” is the Shúhtagot’ine language description of this mountain and it refers to its unique shape, which is sharp and pointed on the top like a porcupine quill.
-This area has been travelled and valued for hunting and its cultural importance by the Shúhtaot’ine (Mountain Dene, a Sahtu group) of the Tulita District.
-The mountain from which the park takes its name is credited with great powers.
+Náátsʼihchʼoh National Park Reserve, which lies within the Mackenzie Mountains, takes its name from Nááts’ı̨hch’oh (Mount Wilson) at the north end of the park.
+Nááts’ı̨hch’oh is the Shúhtagot’ine description of the mountain, meaning "standing like a porcupine quill", a reference to its unique shape—sharp and pointed on the top, much like a porcupine's quill.
+The mountain itself is credited with great powers.
+The area has been well-travelled and long valued for hunting and its wealth of natural resources; the entire region is of great personal value and cultural importance for the Shúhtaot’ine (Mountain Dene, a Sahtu group), of the Tulita District.